 However, there are scenarios where it is necessary to perform manual maintenance on the installation, namely, when disconnections occur, or the connector is failing to start its behaviour executing components.

 If the connector cannot establish a connection when launching, it will retry that connection for up to one minute before crashing.

 5.2.
 Disconnection retry policy

 If the connector is running and a disconnection is detected, it will begin a process of exponential backoff.

 This means that the connector will keep attempting to re-establish the connection, with more and more space between attempts.

-If after 22 attempts (approximately 2 hours and 20 minutes total), we assume there is a permanent issue with the connection and will stop trying to reconnect.
+By default, if after 24 hours connection is not established, we assume there is a permanent issue with the connection and will stop trying to reconnect.

 This will lead to manual intervention being necessary.